onap/doc/docs/platform/architecture/index.rst

 common set of specifications and policies (e.g., rule sets) for controlling behavior and process execution.
-Process specifications automatically sequence instantiation, delivery and lifecycle management for resources, services, products and the ONAP platform components themselves.
+Process specifications automatically sequence instantiation, delivery and lifecycle management for resources, services, products and the ONAP components themselves.
 Certain process specifications (i.e., ‘recipes’) and policies are geographically distributed to optimize performance and maximize autonomous behavior in federated cloud environments.

 Service Design and Creation (SDC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^